My Writing

 forming habits as ethical freedom.

-The world is complex and mostly out of our control.
-But, we do have some influence over the habits we form, of thought and action.
+The world is mostly out of our control.
+But we do have some influence on what habits we form, of thought and action.
 The question is then: which habits should we develop?

 Key texts: Stoic Virtues (2025) · Against Tragedy (Meanjin, 2026) · Who Should Die and What Should We Do With the Bodies (Meanjin, 2023) · Cardinal Virtues (2017) · Confucian Virtues (2018) · Buddhist Virtues (2018) · Landscape Your Life (2024).